zeusta/Docs/extensions/Guide By Business Flow/Ecommerce Management/Magento 2.md

 ![](./Image_EcommerceManagement/image026.png)

-The order page will be opened and you can see all the information of the order as above.
+The order page will opene and you can see all the information of the order as above.

 #### Process Shipment for customers
 ##### Create shipment